PHAECKE/alx-interview/0x07-rotate_2d_matrix/README.md

-this project is for rotate 2d matrix
+this project is for making change